Causal Inference under Network Interference Using a Mixture of Randomized Experiments: Introduction

-In this paper, we propose a modification of cluster-based randomization by mixing it with another commonly used experiment design in which each unit is individually and independently randomized, i.e., \emph{Bernoulli randomization}.
-As one experimental unit cannot receive two different treatments at the same time, the mixed design determines which randomization method applies to a given unit by a coin flip.
-Essentially, the mixed design \emph{simultaneously} runs a cluster-based randomized experiment on one half of the network and an individually randomized experiment on the other half.
-The idea of mixing cluster-based and Bernoulli designs is proposed by \citep{saveski2017detecting, pouget2019hierachicaltesting}, which uses the mixed design to detect the existence of network inference effect (i.e., hypothesis testing for SUTVA).
-But to the best of our knowledge, the effect of using mixed randomization design in estimating average treatment effects has not been previously studied.
+In this paper, we propose a modification of cluster-based randomization by mixing it with another commonly used experimental design in which each unit is individually and independently randomized, i.e., \emph{Bernoulli randomization}. {The key idea of this approach is that the \emph{difference-in-means} estimator under Bernoulli randomization provides an estimation of the direct treatment effect, while cluster-based randomization estimates the direct treatment effect plus a partial spillover effect.
+By combining these two randomization methods, we are able to ``learn" the full spillover effect and create an unbiased estimator of the total treatment effect (TTE).} As one experimental unit cannot receive two different treatments simultaneously, the mixed design assigns a randomization method to each unit based on a coin flip.
+Essentially, the mixed design \emph{simultaneously} runs a cluster-based randomized experiment on one part of the network and an individually randomized experiment on the other part.
+The idea of mixing cluster-based and Bernoulli designs has been explored by \citep{saveski2017detecting, pouget2019hierachicaltesting}, who use the mixed design to detect the existence of network interference (i.e., hypothesis testing for SUTVA).
+However, to the best of our knowledge, the effect of using mixed randomization designs for estimating total treatment effects has not been previously studied.